 Fab Over Forty has another must read article in Fashion Flash– IMO the best article I’ve seen on cellulite creams.
 It explains what creams and machine can and cannot do and how they make changes albeit temporary, in your skin.
-I learned that many creams contain caffeine which temporarily … Continue Reading… →
+I … Continue Reading… →

 Question: I just found out that my old crush is coming to the holiday office party this week.
 I want to look amazing.
 Would you suggest IPL or Botox?